apaunchev/paunchev.com/_posts/2014-12-16-introvert.md

 I’m an introvert.
 Here’s what you should know about it.

-**Being an introvert means that interacting with people for extended periods of time exhausts me and I often need to be on my own for a while to regain my energy**.
+**Being an introvert means that interacting with people for extended periods of time exhausts me and I often need time alone to regain my energy.**

 Going to social gatherings can be extremely draining for me, especially if I have to be around people I don’t know.
 This is why I sometimes prefer staying at home to going out.
 I need a healthy balance between socialising and alone time.